prometheus/docs/content/docs/guides/ssh-portforwarding.md

 #### 4.)
 Setup UFW on prometheus host

-In order to set up a firewall (aka packet filter) on your prometheus host, as root, run:
+In order to set up a firewall (aka packet filter) on your prometheus host run as root:

 ```
 root@prometheus:~# apt install ufw